Plan for new Lisbon airport blocked, government pushes for solution

-LISBON (Reuters) - Portugal’s aviation regulator ANAC on Tuesday refused to evaluate a plan to build a new airport in Lisbon, a fresh setback for one of the country’s largest infrastructure projects, but the government said it would push for a solution.
+LISBON (Reuters) - Portugal’s aviation regulator on Tuesday refused to evaluate a plan to build a new airport in Lisbon, in the latest setback for one of the country’s largest infrastructure projects, but the government said it would push for a solution.

 The country’s tourism industry, where growth was brought to a halt last year by the COVID-19 pandemic, has complained for years about a lack of capacity at Lisbon’s Portela airport.
 A new airport at Montijo on the southern bank of the Tagus River was proposed as a second hub.